 Tuesday, February 4th, 2020 by Cynthia Freeney

-Bruce Clay, the father of SEO, recently conducted SEO training at the Treehouse and one of the topics that was most discussed, was that of “Position Zero.”
+Bruce Clay, the father of SEO, recently conducted SEO training at the Treehouse.
+The team is constantly working to learn new ways to refine our Contractor SEO skillset, in an ever changing world of online search.
+And one of the topics that was most discussed, was that of “Position Zero.”

 Here we dig into what this actually is, and what you can do to help get your contractor brand to one of the best positions on the search results page.